larsop/postgres_execute_parallel/README.md

 If you have a error in one of the statements an exception will be thrown with the error.

-It execute the rest of the statements of _contiune_after_stat_exception is set false when it's callled
+It will execute the rest of the statements if not the _contiune_after_stat_exception is set false when called, the default value is true.

 # How to install :